Akola-Mbey-Denis/Chatappbackend/README.md

 # Running application
 - Build the install docker and run the following commands:
 - docker build -t chatappbackend .
-- docker run -p 8007:8007 chatappbackend to run the application locally- Thank you,
+- docker run -p 8007:8007 chatappbackend to run the application locally.

+Thank you,

 Denis Mbey Akola